grauJavier/vet-clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+If you like this project and know someone who might find it helpful, please share it.

-If you like this project...
+Or give it a **star** ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>